Historical fantasy: Gunpowder fantasy

-Similar to steampunk, gunpowder fantasy is considered a step below its more popular cousin.
-Gunpowder fantasy combines elements of epic fantasy (magic, mythical creatures, elves, epic scale) with rifles and railroads.
+Sometimes called "muskets and magic".
+Gunpowder fantasy is generally set in a world with technology roughly equivalent to Early modern Europe (16th through 18th centuries), particularly the latter era.
+Gunpowder fantasy combines elements of high fantasy (magic, mythical creatures, races like elves, epic scale) with guns like muskets and rifles.
 It is a relatively new subgenre, but has been picking up popularity.
+It varies from medieval fantasy by inclusion of gunpowder.
 It varies from steampunk in that it stays away from the fantastic inventions (airships, machines, etc.) that are common in steampunk.
-It is also sometimes called "muskets and magic".
-Gunpowder fantasy is generally set in a world with roughly equivalent technology to the world in the 17th through 19th centuries, particularly the latter eras.
-Typically, gunpowder fantasy also includes elements of real-world technology such as steam power, telegraphy and in some cases early telephones or combustion engines.
+Similar to steampunk, gunpowder fantasy is considered a step below its more popular cousin.

-Gunpowder fantasy examples include Monster Blood Tattoo Series by D. M. Cornish (2006–2010), Fullmetal Alchemist by Hiromu Arakawa (2001–2010), Terrarch Tetralogy by William King (2011–), and The Powder Mage trilogy, Brian McClellan (2013–2015).
+Gunpowder fantasy examples include Solomon Kane series (1928–1932) created by Robert E. Howard, Monster Blood Tattoo Series by D. M. Cornish (2006–2010), Fullmetal Alchemist by Hiromu Arakawa (2001–2010), Terrarch Tetralogy by William King (2011–), and The Powder Mage trilogy, Brian McClellan (2013–2015), The Shadow Campaigns (2013–2018) by Django Wexler.

 Medieval fantasy

 Medieval fantasy encompasses works where aspects of medieval history such as legends from the Middle Ages, and aesthetics such as medievalisms, overlap with fantasy.
 According to the Getty Museum, it is contrasted from folklore which is set in a "familiar world with stock characters and plots".
 Subgenres of fantasy such as Gothic fiction, sword and sorcery, fairy tales, high fantasy, and low fantasy, can also overlap with medieval fantasy.

 The broad genre of medieval fantasy is common among role-playing games and high fantasy literature.
 Notable examples of medieval fantasy games the Getty Museum has listed include the Legend of Zelda series (1986-) and Dungeons & Dragons (1974).
-Examples of literature listed include the Lord of the Rings trilogy (1954-1955) and A Song of Fire and Ice (1996-).
+Examples of literature listed include the Lord of the Rings trilogy (1954-1955) and A Song of Ice and Fire (1996-).